drewProgram/design-patterns-cpp/readme.md

 * *Single Responsibility Principle*.
 You can move the product creation code into the place in the program, making the code easier to support.
 * *Open/Closed Principle*.
 You can introduce new types of products into the program without breaking existing client code.

-<a href="#design-patterns">Back to top</a>
+<a href="#shortcuts">Back to top</a>

 ## Abstract Factory
 ### Purpose
 It's a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

 ### Applicability
-#### Use the Abstract Factory when your code needs to work with various families of related products, but you don't want it to depend on the concrete classes of those products - they might be unknown beforehand or you simply want to allow for the future extensibility.
+#### :bulb: Use the Abstract Factory when your code needs to work with various families of related products, but you don't want it to depend on the concrete classes of those products - they might be unknown beforehand or you simply want to allow for the future extensibility.
 The Abstract Factory provides you with an interface for creating objects from each class of the product family.
 As long as your code creates objects via this interface, you don't have to worry about creating the wrong variant of a product which doesn't match the products already created by your app.
 Consider implementing Abstract Factory when you have a class with a set of Factory Methods that blur its primary responsibility.
 In a well-designed program each class is responsible only for one thing.
 When a class deals with multiple product types, it may be worth extracting its factory methods into a stand-alone factory class or a full-blown Abstract Factory implementation.

 ### Why use this?